The problem with KPIs

 It would seem that most recruiters that have lost their ‘trainee’ tag don’t like KPIs.
 Like most people in high-pressured jobs, they just want to be left alone.

-More specifically they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can still buy from The REC was still relevant.
+More specifically, they want to be left alone by managers who learnt how to do recruitment back in the days when the kind of training you can buy from the REC was still relevant.

 The big agencies aren’t ever going to change because they’re too drunk on their power and their size.
-Asking one of them to do anything different would be like watching an oil tanker trying to do a three-point turn.
+Getting one of them to do anything different would be like watching an oil tanker trying to do a three-point turn.

 The directors of the smaller agencies have the lure of a newer car or an extension to the house to tempt them against reinvesting in some new thinking.

 Which brings us back to the KPI thing.

 Here are some of the problems with KPIs:

 1. There’s usually too many of them.